code-dot-org/code-dot-org/TESTING.md

 or
 `RAILS_ENV=test bundle exec spring testunit ./path/to/your/test.rb`

-To run a specific unit test, from the dashboard directory you can run `bundle exec spring testunit ./path/to/your/test.rb --name your_amazing_test_name` The test name is `test_` concatenated with the name of the test listed in the test file (convert spaces to underscores).
+To run a specific unit test
+`bundle exec spring testunit ./path/to/your/test.rb --name your_amazing_test_name` The test name is `test_` concatenated with the name of the test listed in the test file (convert spaces to underscores).
 Ex: If the test is called "testing some unit" you would use `--name test_testing_some_unit`.